-String of hearts a capable of tolerating high temperatures in Summer but enter a state of dormancy in Winter due to reduce levels of light.
+String of hearts a capable of tolerating high temperatures in Summer but enters a state of dormancy in Winter due to reduced levels of light.

 It is important to emphasize dormancy can make the string of hearts more susceptible to over watering so only water once every 3 or 4 weeks in Winter.

-If you want to promote growth then locate your string of hearts plant in morning sun followed by afternoon shade or in a South facing window so it has more access to sunlight.
+If you want to promote growth then locate your string of hearts plant in the morning sun followed by afternoon shade or in a South-facing window so it has more access to sunlight.

-String of hearts are native to hot and dry climates in in Southern Africa which allows them to grow very well in the low humidity of indoors at room temperature.
+String of hearts is native to hot and dry climates in Southern Africa which allows them to grow very well in the low humidity indoors at room temperature.

 It should be noted that string of pearls are not cold hardy and can die in frost, so if you live in a colder climate then always grow string of hearts indoors (hardy to USDA zone 10).

 If growth becomes limp, distorted, or blackened then this could be damage suffered because of the frost.